 5. JFK Airport, New York (JFK)

 But Terminal 5 (JetBlue) is the diamond in the rough.
-It has a nice and modern design.
-It boasts free WIFI to your hearts content.
+It has a nice and modern design and boasts free WIFI to your heart’s content.
 To boot, sometimes musicians perform concerts in Terminal 5!
-Also it’s cheap ($7.50) to get to any terminal at JFK from Brooklyn or Manhattan so you don’t have to break the bank for parking.
+Also, it’s cheap ($7.50) to get to any terminal at JFK from Brooklyn or Manhattan so you don’t have to break the bank for parking.
 Just combine ‘AirTrain JFK’ ($5) with the NYC subway ($2.50), more info here: http://www.panynj.gov/airports/jfk-to-from.html.